codewithdary/laravel-collections/README.md

 ```

 ## 6. diff()
 The diff() method compares two collections/arrays.
-It will then return the values in the original collection that are not present in the given collection.
+It will then return the values in the original collection that are not present in the given collection

 ```ruby